-Ways to share your work in Power BI
+Ways to collaborate and share in Power BI

 You've created dashboards and reports.
-Maybe you collaborated on them with your coworkers, too.
-Now you want others to have access to them.
-What's the best way to distribute them?
-In this article, we compare these options for collaborating and sharing in Power BI:
+Maybe you want to collaborate on them with your coworkers.
+Or maybe you're ready to distribute them more widely.
+What's the best way to collaborate and share them?
+In this article, we compare your options.

-- Collaborate with coworkers to create meaningful reports and dashboards in workspaces.
+- Collaborate with coworkers in workspaces to create meaningful reports and dashboards.

-- Bundle those dashboards and reports into apps and distribute them to a larger group or your whole organization.
+- Bundle dashboards and reports in workspaces into apps and distribute your apps to a larger group or your whole organization.

 - Create a template app that you can distribute to external Power BI users, via Microsoft AppSource.